he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Clever Shadow.md

 **Fetchling:**

 A creature with this trait is a member of the fetchling ancestry.
-Fetchlings were once human, but generations of life on the [[Shadow Plane]] have transformed them.
+Fetchlings were once human, but generations of life on the [[DATABASE/plane/Shadow Plane|Shadow Plane]] have transformed them.

 **Occult:**